tandy1229/nvim/readme.md

 In my view, it's **AWESOME** !!!

-the most configs of my nvim is inspired by @theniceboy.
+The most of neovim config is inspired by @theniceboy.

 In the past, I am not familiar with neovim.
 And I add more plugins to my vimrc but I just know a few plugins' feather.
-But now I know I have to read more **Offical Documents of these plugins** .
+But now I know I have to read more **Offical Documents** of these plugins .
 And so.

+To improve the level of my English, I need to make more effect.

-(In my situation, I have to pass the CET4 in the last month of 2020
+( And in my situation, I have to pass the CET4 in the last month of 2020